A Children’s Theatre Company Original Production

 Back in the department store, Corduroy once again slips off the toy shelf and continues his search for his button.
 He ends up in the appliances section where he inadvertently turns on a fan and then a vacuum cleaner, which chases him around the store and sucks up a button!
 Corduroy wrestles the button free from the grasp of the vacuum cleaner, but it slips out of his hand and rolls away.

-His attempt to get the button out of the vacuum cleaner is interrupted when he hears a noise—the Night Watchman!
-Corduroy hides inside a clothes dryer but the Night Watchman, now truly confounded by who could be wreaking havoc in his store, takes a break by sitting on the oven which burns his behind.
-In pain and on fire, he sits on the washing machine to extinguish the blaze.
-He finds the stuffed bear in the dryer in the hamper and, once again, returns him to the toy shelf.
+His attempt to get the button out of the vacuum cleaner is interrupted when he hears a noise—the Nighttime Security Guard!
+Corduroy hides inside a clothes dryer but the Nighttime Security Guard, now truly confounded by who could be wreaking havoc in her store, takes a break by sitting on the oven which burns her behind.
+In pain and on fire, she sits on the washing machine to extinguish the blaze.
+She finds the stuffed bear and, once again, returns him to the toy shelf.

 At Lisa’s house, Lisa is cleaning the bathroom to earn extra chore money.
 Her mother asks Lisa if she would run a bath for her.
 Lisa, eager to do something nice for her mother after ruining her sweater, happily does so but, drops the cap to the bubbles down the drain.
 Lisa problem solves by shoving dental floss and band-aids down the drain to retrieve the cap.
 When her mother comes in and sees the mess Lisa has made, she reprimands her for making such a mess and wasting the floss.
 Lisa tells her mother the floss won’t go to waste—it will make a fine thread for sewing a new button on the teddy bear’s overalls.
 She promises to take all the trash out to make up for her mistakes…then accidentally pushes her mother into the bathtub with her clothes still on.